SmartDeviceLink-Examples/example_navigation_app_android/README.md

 3. To set your [MapBox](https://www.mapbox.com/) access token, set `mapbox_access_token` in app/src/main/res/values/strings.xml and  `MAPBOX_DOWNLOADS_TOKEN` in gradle.properties

 Note that, at minimum, the [MapBox](https://www.mapbox.com/) access token must be set in order to use the app without SDL.

+### Setting Connection Type

+By default, the app will attempt to connect via a multiplex connection after launch.
+A multiplex connection allows you to connect to production or test hardware using a USB cord or Bluetooth.
+If you would like to test with an emulator you will need to configure a TCP (i.e. WiFi) connection.
+To set connection type, select the matching active build variant in Android Studio.

+When using a TCP connection, you will need to set `IP_ADDRESS` and `PORT` in app/src/main/java/com.livio.mobilenav/AppConstants.kt

+For more information about connection types, please [refer to our guide](https://smartdevicelink.com/en/guides/android/getting-started/connecting-to-an-infotainment-system/).